Opioid Use Disorder

 - Joint Principles on Opioid Crisis: Call for Comprehensive, Public Health Approach

 - Centers for Disease Control and Prevention.
-WONDER and Overdose statistics
+Vital Statistics Rapid Release - Provisional Drug Overdose Data.

 - Centers for Disease Control and Prevention.
-Synthetic Opioid Overdose Data.
+Syringe Services Programs Factsheet.

 Members of the Council's Opioid Task Force: